rnabioco/cellrangerAWS/README.md

 1. Create an AWS account [here](https://aws.amazon.com/console/).

-2. Download and install the AWS command line interface, version 2 [here](https://aws.amazon.com/cli/).
+2. Download and install the [AWS command line interface](https://aws.amazon.com/cli/).

 3. To allow the AWS CLI to issue commands to your AWS account, an access key must be created using the IAM portal.
 For security do not save an additional